-The Aneurysm and AVM Foundation is pleased to announce the recipients of the 2017 Cerebrovascular Research Grant Awards.
-We selected two researchers (two separate grants) whose scientific projects showed the greatest potential to improve our understanding of cerebrovascular diseases.
+The Aneurysm and AVM Foundation is pleased to announce the recipients of the 2018 Cerebrovascular Research Grant Awards.
+We selected a researcher whose scientific projects showed the greatest potential to improve our understanding of cerebrovascular diseases.

 Research Study: Histological and Blood Flow Evaluations of AVM and Cerebral Artery Vasculature to Create a Simple Computational Fluid Dynamic Model of Arteriovenous Malformations